apollographql/apollo-server/docs/source/schemas/types.md

 GraphQL is a strongly typed language and the concept of "types" is a fundamental part of GraphQL.
 Types define the capabilities of a GraphQL server and allow GraphQL operations to be easily validated.

-While in the most basic sence, you could have a GraphQL server return a single, scalar type, combining these types provides the ability to build GraphQL servers of varying complexities.
+While in the most basic sense, you could have a GraphQL server return a single, scalar type, combining these types provides the ability to build GraphQL servers of varying complexities.

 ## Core scalar types